Can 1 Bible lesson from James soften my heart and help me be a better, more consistent parent? Could standing firm actually make me more loving?

 But how does the Bible actually help me be a better, more loving, more consistent parent?

-Being MOM is more challenging than I ever imagined.
+Being MOM is challenging in ways I never imagined.
 Oh, the things we have to say . . .

-“No, it’s NOT mommy’s job to unstick your wedgie!” was a conversation I had to have just last night – three times, at bedtime, imagine that.
+“No, it’s NOT mommy’s job to unstick your wedgie!” was a real conversation I had to have MORE THAN ONCE.

-Knowing God’s truths prepares my heart to face my battles with righteousness and peace, even when my largest combatant is under 4 feet tall. 😉
+Knowing God’s truths prepares my heart to face my battles with righteousness and peace, even when my largest combatant is around 4 feet tall. 😉

 But sometimes the lessons come from unexpected places, verses I wouldn’t have found searching for parenting wisdom, but verses that help me clearly understand the character God wants me to have.

-Last week was full and busy with my older boys visiting from their mother’s.
+One week last year was full and busy with my older boys visiting from their mother’s.
 The house feels bustling, complete, joyous when they are here, but we also enjoy a messy chaos.
 But asking for help with cleaning tasks seems to release the inner debater in my children.

 As I dusted, I prayed over my frustration with them.
 Why does it always have to be a debate?